cherry-embedded/CherryUSB/docs/rt-thread.md

-# RT-Thread package Userguide with usb stack
+# RT-Thread package Userguide with CherryUSB

 [中文版](rt-thread_zh.md)

-To use usb stack package, you need to select it in the RT-Thread package manager.
+To use CherryUSB package, you need to select it in the RT-Thread package manager.
 The specific path is as follows:

 ```
 -> RT-Thread online packages
     -> system packages
-        --- USB Stack: tiny and portable USB stack for embedded system with USB IP
+        --- CherryUSB: tiny and portable USB stack for embedded system with USB IP

-            USB STACK Options  ---->
+            CherryUSB Options  ---->
                     USB Speed (FS)  --->
                     [*] Enable usb device mode
                     [*]   Enable usb cdc acm device